Courtroom Advocacy Project

 • Towson District Court

-The TVLD Program is supported by a grant award from the Administrative Office of the Courts (AOC) Access to Justice Department.
+The TVLD Program is supported by grant awards from the Administrative Office of the Courts (AOC) Access to Justice Department, Maryland Legal Services Corporation (MLSC), and Wells Fargo.

 The Rent Court Extended Program is supported by a grant award from Maryland Legal Services Corporation (MLSC).